BtheGit/redux-redux/README.md

 Right now, we have a few things that happen when we change the store's state.
 We have a dispatch function that takes a message and then sends it to the reducer function.
 The reducer takes the action and gives back to the dispatch function a new version of the store's state.
 The dispatch function then saves that new state in a variable (currentState) that is available to the rest of the store (like getState).
 And that's pretty much it.

 Where do subscriptions come into this?
 Well, if we want other programs using this store to get notified whenever the store's state changes, we need to have a way for them to subscribe (listen) to the store.
-That means a subscribe function (and unsubscribe, but we will ignore that for the moment).
+That means a subscribe function (and unsubscribe, natch).
 It also means we need to keep a list of all of our subscribers/listeners (there could be more than one place in a big program that would want to receive notifications of store changes).
 And at some point after the state has been changed we need to go through that list of listeners and notify them of the change (ie send them a copy of the new state).
 The most obvious location for that would be right after dispatch updates currentState.
 So why not just stick the notification logic right inside dispatch?
 Good idea, that's exactly what we'll do!

 However, before we do that, we'll need to figure out where to keep that list.
 We've already figured out that more than one of our store functions will need access to it: subscribe needs to add things to it, unsubscribe needs to remove things from it, and dispatch will need to read it to know where to send updates.
 So that means we should put it somewhere everyone can see it.
 How about right next to our other store variables?
 Good idea again, you're really on fire today!
 As a last note, since this is a list, we'll just use a simple array to store our listeners.